ropensci/roweb3/content/blog/2024-06-25-collaboration-networks/index.en.md

 You can map the nodes and edges to explore the connections and patterns that exist and make conclusions based off of that exploration, for example, here we have map network, with the people as nodes and the edges as collaborations, for example, write a blog post together, being co-authors.

-{{< figure src = "red_4.svg" alt = ".">}}
+{{< figure src = "red-elements.png" alt = "Two cartoon persons speaking with a can phone.
+Each person is a node, the thread is the edge and that edge can have direction.">}}

-* The degree of a node is how many connection have, higer degree, more connected is the node.
+* The *degree* of a node is how many connection have, higer degree, more connected is the node.

-* The multiplexity show the number of connection between two nodes, for example you co-author more than one blog post.
+* The *multiplexity* show the number of connection between two nodes, for example you co-author more than one blog post.

-* Betweenness centrality measures the number of times a node lies on the shortest path between other nodes.
+* *Betweenness centrality* measures the number of times a node lies on the shortest path between other nodes.
 What it tells us: This measure shows which nodes are 'bridges' between nodes in a network.

-* Clossness: scores each node based on how close it is to all other nodes in the network.
+* The *clossness* scores each node based on how close it is to all other nodes in the network.
 It is useful for finding the individuals who are best placed to influence the entire network most quickly.

-* Clusters or communities: are groups that work together, their nodes have high number of connection between them.
-A clique cluster have all their memebers interconnected and a silo don't have connection with other clusters on the network.
+* The *Clusters or communities* are groups that work together, their nodes have high number of connection between them.
+A *clique* cluster have all their memebers interconnected and a *silo* don't have connection with other clusters on the network.

 ### Data for a network